kimtore/pms/README.md

 [![Build Status](https://travis-ci.org/ambientsound/pms.svg?branch=go)](https://travis-ci.org/ambientsound/pms)

 Practical Music Search is an interactive console-based client for Music Player Daemon, or MPD.
-It has a command line interface much like Vim, and features lightning-fast searches, sorting, custom colors, configurable layouts, and the ability to set all keyboard shortcuts.
+It has a command line interface much like Vim, and features lightning-fast searches, sorting, custom colors, configurable layouts, visual selection, and the ability to bind keyboard shortcuts.

 This is an experimental branch of PMS, re-implemented in Go.
-Much of the old functionality is missing (see [Roadmap](#roadmap)), but the UI is usable for basic tasks. and the connection to MPD seems stable enough.
-The full-text search is very fast, and definitely worth a try.
+Much of the old functionality is missing (see [Roadmap](#roadmap)), but it is usable for basic tasks and a little more.
+The full-text search is very fast; consider giving it a try!

 ## Running